bokkypoobah/SantimentCrowdsale/audit/README.md

 contract Base {

-    function max(uint a, uint b) returns (uint) { return a >= b ? a : b; }
+    // BK Ok - Could be internal marked constant function max(uint a, uint b) returns (uint) { return a >= b ? a : b; }
-    function min(uint a, uint b) returns (uint) { return a <= b ? a : b; }
+    // BK Ok - Could be marked internal constant function min(uint a, uint b) returns (uint) { return a <= b ? a : b; }

-    modifier only(address allowed) {
+    // BK Ok - Throw if calling account is not the specified one modifier only(address allowed) {
         if (msg.sender != allowed) throw;
         _;
     }

+    ///@return True if `_addr` is a contract
+    // BK Ok
-    ///@return True if `_addr` is a contract function isContract(address _addr) constant internal returns (bool) {
+    function isContract(address _addr) constant internal returns (bool) {
         if (_addr == 0) return false;
         uint size;